What is “property licensing”?

 How will the schemes be enforced?

-The Council will allocate resources to find landlords who have not licensed their properties.
-The Council has a good track record of enforcing against those landlords who have not complied with the previous HMO licensing schemes.
+We will allocate resources to find landlords who have not licensed their properties.
+We have a good track record of enforcing against those landlords who have not complied with the previous HMO licensing schemes.
 Landlords should not expect to receive a warning before enforcement action is started for licensing offences.

 What are the penalties for not licensing?

 Failing to licence an HMO is a criminal offence under the Housing Act 2004.
-The same offence applies if selective licensing is in force.
+The same offence applies to houses if they require a licence and are not licensed.
 There are a number of penalties:

 - Landlords renting out a property without a licence could face prosecution with an unlimited fine from the Court or the Council can issue a fixed penalty up to £30,000.

-- The Council can determine the landlord is not “fit and proper” to hold a licence given the failure to licence.
+- We can determine the landlord is not “fit and proper” to hold a licence given the failure to licence.
 This decision can be made even if we do not issue a fine or prosecute.
-Being classed as “not fit and proper” would result in the licence being refused and the property being required to license under the name of an alternative licence holder, or for the Council to take control of the property.
+Being classed as “not fit and proper” would result in the licence being refused and the property being required to license under the name of an alternative licence holder, or for us to take control of the property.

-- If a landlord fails to make an application for a licence, the Council can take control of the property – this is known as a Management Order.
+- If a landlord fails to make an application for a licence, we can take control of the property – this is known as a Management Order.

 - The occupiers can also apply for a rent repayment order to recover rent paid whilst the property was unlicensed.